-The instructor will provide grading rubrics that will provide more detail as to how this assignment will be graded.
+The instructor will provide grading rubrics with more detail as to how this assignment will be graded.

-Course Activities
+Course activities

 Class participation through discussion is an integral part of this online course, although it is typically less formal than other work submitted throughout the course.
 Participation is defined as active engagement in a discussion or other online activity.

-To provide a structure for balanced participation and allow you to maximize the benefit of the discussion boards, it is recommended that you follow these guidelines:

-- 1. Post your responses to discussion questions in the first three days of the school week (Monday through Wednesday). - 2.
-Post three or more thoughtful and topic-relevant comments to responses made by classmates during the last four days of the school week (Thursday through Sunday). - 3.
-Respond to any questions that your instructor or peers have regarding your original post by the end of the school week.
+To provide a structure for balanced participation and allow students to maximize the benefit of the discussion boards, it is recommended that they follow these guidelines: 1.
+Post responses to discussion questions in the first three days of the school week (Monday through Wednesday).
+2. Post three or more thoughtful and topic-relevant comments to responses made by classmates during the last four days of the school week (Thursday through Sunday).
+3. Respond to any questions that instructor or peers have regarding the original post by the end of the school week.
+Additionally, students are expected to attend and participate in all classroom sessions and course activities conducted during those sessions.
+Instructors will provide detailed grading criteria for in-class attendance and participation in classroom-based activities.
+The following is the grading criteria for online discussion board activities.